2018 Orlando City SC season: July

 James O'Connor's first game in charge was away at Los Angeles FC, marking the first time Orlando had ever played the new expansion side.
 The original kick off time was moved to 11:00 p.m.
 ET to avoid triple-digit temperatures.
 The team returned to the 4–2–3–1 formation that had been implemented earlier in the season under Jason Kreis but lost 4–1, breaking their three-game scoreless streak but extending the losing streak to nine.
 On July 14, O'Connor took charge of his first home game with the visit of Toronto FC.
 Orlando won 2–1 to end their winless streak.
 It was the first MLS match of the season to not feature Joe Bendik after Earl Edwards Jr. was given the start in goal.
 Orlando were knocked out of the U.S. Open Cup at the quarterfinals stage on July 18, losing 1–0 away to Philadelphia Union.
 On July 22, Orlando traveled to Columbus Crew SC where they led for most of the match.
 However, a penalty call and a controversial lack of VAR led to a game-tying 88th-minute penalty.
 Columbus would go on to win the game 3–2 in stoppage time.
 In response, Professional Referee Organization released a statement acknowledging the error and reaffirming that the organization holds all officials "accountable and takes appropriate action when necessary."
 Orlando returned home to face NYCFC for the third and final time of the year on July 26, falling to a 2–0 defeat and hitting the woodwork four times in the process.
 Then, despite taking the lead three times, Orlando lost 4–3 away to LA Galaxy on July 29, a game in which Cristian Higuita broke Cyle Larin's club record 89 appearances.
 Galaxy's Zlatan Ibrahimović notably scored his first MLS hattrick in the game.

 August

 On August 3, Orlando City traded Justin Meram back to Columbus Crew SC for $750,000 in Targeted Allocation Money and a 2019 international roster slot.
 The following day, the Lions returned home to face New England Revolution.
 After trailing by two goals early on, City equalized in the 71st minute.
 While New England gained the lead five minutes later, the Lions equalized again in stoppage time – resulting in a 3–3 draw.
-The team ended the month with two losses, both by a one-goal margin, to DC United and Atlanta United.
-The DC game marked the first time Orlando played at the newly-opened Audi Field.
+The team ended the month with two losses, both by a one-goal margin, to DC United and Atlanta United FC.
+The DC game marked the first time Orlando played at the newly opened Audi Field.